 The first day out was spent Lake Okeechobee Bass Fishing.
 Lake Okeechobee is looking beautiful this time of year.
 Fall is the perfect time to soak in the scenery and explore new parts of the lake.
 You could be highly surprised at what you can experience on a lake this size.

-They both shared the passion for fishing but never got a chance to key in on artificial baits.
-Wild caught shiners were the most effective technique to catch largemouth bass on Lake Okeechobee.
+They both shared a passion for fishing but never got a chance to key in on artificial baits.
+Wild-caught shiners were the most effective technique to catch largemouth bass on Lake Okeechobee.
 It is also very exciting since you never know when you are going to land that fish you have been dreaming of.

 Fort Lauderdale Deep Sea Fishing

 Captain Wayne adventured out to something different on their second day.
 Fort Lauderdale Deep Sea Fishing for Mahi Mahi or Dolphin was something that was always fascinating to Laura and Jim.
 There is nothing like cruising off the shores of the beach and into an unpredictable day out in the ocean.

 We had a window of great weather for most of the day with storms expected for the afternoon.
 The seas were at 2 to 4 feet most of the day which wasn’t a problem for catching fish.

 Laura and Jim really wanted to catch this delicious fish that they haven’t gotten the chance to do before.
 We made it happen with a slow start catching non-keepers.
 Being patient is the game while you are Florida Fishing and we finally connected with the keeper we were waiting for.